About

 Our Mission

-Dharma Collaborative equips participants with tools to build resilience, combat burnout, and create sustainable wellbeing for themselves, and thereby, the work most critical to our communities
+Dharma Collaborative equips participants with tools to build resilience, combat burnout, and create sustainable wellbeing for themselves, their teams, and thereby, the work most critical to our communities

 Dharma (n.):